 - Business accounts (corporation paperwork) - this includes any legal paperwork involving their small business.

 Print out a copy and keep these lists in a secure place.
 A safety deposit box or fireproof safe works nicely.
 Remind your parents to update the file regularly.
-I recommend creating a file with a master password so no one can open the file when your parent isn’t around.
-Make sure they give you a copy of the password lists every 6 months or so depending on how often they use the internet.
+I recommend creating a file with a master password so no one can open the file when your parent isn't around.
+Make sure they give you a copy of the password lists every 6 months, depending on how often they use the internet.

-Make Your Parent Computer Safer:
+Make Your Parent Computer Safer

-Now it’s your turn.
+I hope this helps your aging parents with online accounts and makes it safer for you and your family.
+Now it's your turn.
 Do you have any further tips you want to share about online accounts?
 Please leave a comment below.
 I would love to hear from you.

 Please note these are affiliate links through Amazon, and at no additional cost to you, I will earn affiliate fees if you decide to make a purchase.